Trial of Michael Jackson: Media coverage

-The trial attracted international media attention, and several commentators described it as a media circus.
-When news of the raid on Jackson's home broke, many channels switched to 24-hour rolling coverage; CBS, NBC, ABC and VH1 produced television specials.
-The media covered Jackson's health, dress and behavior, such as when he hopped on top of a car and waved to fans.
+The trial attracted international media attention, and several commentators described it as a media circus and was one of many highly publicized trials that received the idiom the Trial of the Century.
+When news of the raid on Jackson's home broke, many channels switched to 24-hour rolling coverage; CBS, NBC, ABC, and VH1 produced television specials.
+The media covered Jackson's health, dress, and behavior, such as when he hopped on top of a car and waved to fans.
 The networks E! and Sky TV collaborated to produce re-enactments of highlights from the trial, which were broadcast daily.
 The re-enactment used look-alike actors, with impersonator Edward Moss portraying Jackson.

-In 2010, the British journalist Charles Thomson described the trial as "one of the most shameful episodes in journalistic history".
+In 2010, British journalist Charles Thomson described the trial as "one of the most shameful episodes in journalistic history".
 He said the media coverage was "out of control ...
 The sheer amount of propaganda, bias, distortion, and misinformation is almost beyond comprehension."
-HuffPost contributor Luka Neskovic wrote that the trial "displayed media at their worst", with "sensationalism, exclusivity, negativity, eccentrics, chaos, and hysteria".
+HuffPost contributor Luka Neskovic wrote that the trial "displayed [the] media at their worst", with "sensationalism, exclusivity, negativity, eccentrics, chaos, and hysteria".
 For example, according to Neskovic, when pornography was found in Jackson's home, many media outlets misreported it as child pornography.
 Neskovic observed that the media was more interested in reporting the prosecution than the defense, and that, for example, The Hollywood Reporter chose not to report two weeks of the defense case.

 Aftermath

-Following the trial, Mesereau said Jackson would no longer allow people to enter in his room and would no longer "easily allow people to enter his life", as he had become a target for "people who want to extract money or build careers".
-Jackson moved to the Persian Gulf island country of Bahrain as a guest of Sheikh Abdullah.
-According to Jackson's brother Jermaine, unbeknownst to Jackson, the family had intended to send him to Bahrain had he been convicted due to Bahrain not having an extradition treaty with the United States at the time (there has been an extradition treaty since 2012).
-Jackson then lived in Ireland.
+Following the trial, Mesereau said Jackson would no longer allow people into his room and would no longer "easily allow people to enter his life", as he had become a target for "people who want to extract money or build careers".
+Jackson moved to the Persian Gulf island country of Bahrain as a guest of Abdullah bin Hamad bin Isa Al Khalifa.
+According to Jackson's brother Jermaine, unbeknownst to Jackson, the family had intended to send him to Bahrain with a private jet on standby at the nearest airport had he been convicted due to Bahrain not having an extradition treaty with the United States.
+Jackson then lived in Ireland and tried hard to stay out of the public eye.
 He never returned to Neverland Ranch, saying it had been despoiled by police searches.
+After the ranch was abandoned, the property faced many financial difficulties due to the high operating costs and was facing foreclosure until an agreement was reached in 2008 to prevent a scheduled public auction.

-The allegations continued to affect Jackson's career.
-Despite selling out a series of concerts in 2009, he was unable to find sponsors or merchandise partners.
+The allegations continued to affect Jackson's career and permanently damaged his reputation.
+Despite selling out a series of comeback concerts in 2009, he was unable to find sponsors or merchandise partners.
 A judge observed in 2021 that "the fact that he earned not a penny from his image and likeness in 2006, 2007, or 2008 shows the effect those allegations had, and continued to have, until his death".